BioComputingUP/mocafe/docs/source/demo_doc/angiogenesis_2d.rst

                                            fenics.Point(Lx, Ly))

 ..
-GENERATED FROM PYTHON SOURCE LINES 267-268
+GENERATED FROM PYTHON SOURCE LINES 260-261

 Finally, we initialize a so called ``RandomSourceMap``, which will create the source cells for us:

 ..
-GENERATED FROM PYTHON SOURCE LINES 268-273
+GENERATED FROM PYTHON SOURCE LINES 261-266

 .. code-block:: default

-    sources_map = af_sourcing.RandomSourceMap(mesh_wrapper,  # todo:RMW
+    sources_map = af_sourcing.RandomSourceMap(mesh,
                                               n_sources,
                                               parameters,
                                               where=random_sources_domain)

 ..
-GENERATED FROM PYTHON SOURCE LINES 274-290
+GENERATED FROM PYTHON SOURCE LINES 267-283

 A ``SourceMap`` is a mocafe object which contains the position of all the source cells at a given time throughout the entire simulation.
-As you can see, you just need to input the mesh wrapper, the parameters, the number of sources and where you want the sources to be placed.
+As you can see, you just need to input the mesh, the parameters, the number of sources and where you want the sources to be placed.
 In this implementation, we defined the part of the domain where we needed the source cell as ``mshr.Rectangle``, but the ``where`` argument can take as input also a function which return a boolean for each point of the domain (True if the point can host a source cell, False otherwise).